barmcsorley/barmcsorley/README.md

 ---

 ### 🔭 Current "Home Lab" Architecture
-I recently migrated my self-hosted environment from a UI-based management model (Portainer/Watchtower) to a strictly declarative **GitOps model**.
+I recently migrated my self-hosted environment from a UI-based management model (Docker Compose YAML -> Portainer -> Watchtower) to a strictly declarative **GitOps model**.
+Apart from being super useful to try new tech like Mend Renovate and private AI LLM's (using Ollama) it means that should be home NAS ever go kaput (and my 3-2-1 backups also fail for some reason) I can simply replace the harddisk/server, connect it to my GitHub repo and I'll have my entire home-lab setup back up and running in minutes.

 * **Infrastructure:** UGreen 2800DXP NAS (Docker).
 * **Orchestration:** Docker Compose managed via Git version control.